nimbly/Shuttle/README.md

 ## Features
 * PSR-7 implementation of Request and Response objects.
-* Responses create php://temp response body stream and swap to disk if necessary.
+* Responses create php://temp response body stream and swap to disk when necessary.
+* cURL (default) and Stream Context handlers supported.
 * Middleware support out of the box.
 * Easy body transformations when creating requests with JsonBody, FormBody, and XmlBody helper classes.